Tyler alumni students walking at graduation.

 It’s common to hear the mantra at Tyler, “This is a special place.”

-With a practitioner-faculty willing to engage deeply in training the next generation of creative minds, and students yearning to reach the apogee of their creativity, Tyler is indeed an inspiring, dynamic place to begin a purposeful life.
+With a faculty of scholars and practitioners willing to engage deeply in training the next generation of creative minds, and students yearning to reach the peak of their creativity, Tyler is an inspiring, dynamic place to begin a purposeful life – and one of the best art schools in the country.

 Connect to Tyler’s community of faculty, students, staff and alumni.